iwantmyname/blog/src/2011/02/domain-search-using-your-browsers-address-bar-alfredapp-and-duckduckgo.md

 By adding a tag of your choice, you can now type `tagname domainname` in your address bar which will give you the results for your domain search.

-Alternatively, you can use the [iWantMyName Open Search plugin](http://mycroft.mozdev.org/search-engines.html?category=29) from [Jannis Gundermann](http://www.jannisgundermann.com) to add our domain search to Firefox.
+Alternatively, you can use the [iwantmyname Open Search plugin](http://mycroft.mozdev.org/search-engines.html?category=29) from [Jannis Gundermann](http://www.jannisgundermann.com) to add our domain search to Firefox.

 ### Chrome